kushalbakshi/bat_cortex_STRFs/STRFbasics/Sorted/README.md

 # Generate STRFs from spike-sorted data

+### Getting started
++ Download all the files in this directory.
++ Open `sorted_STRFs.m` and update all the file paths to your local machine

 ### Navigating this directory

 + The main MATLAB script that imports data, calls nested functions, and vizualizes/saves the data is `sorted_STRFs.m`